SuccessFactors Document Management Options

 Because the physical scanning needs to be conducted locally this is an activity that needs to be run in parallel involving different stakeholders and partners.
 One project leader or team needs to be appointed with local project managers to lead the individual country conversions.

-There is a cost driver for number of metadata fields / classification per document.
+There is a cost driver for the number of metadata fields/classifications per document.

 Digitization should happen by country or region and not in a global process, as digitization needs to be together with country go-lives for SF modules.